 Permanent diversion to Core Path (DUNK/11) as Birnam Glen is stopped-up.
 Diversion likely to be via Station Road and the steps at the station to reconnect with the Core Path west of the station.
 Permanent diversion to Core Path (DUNK/23), which crosses the River Braan on a footbridge.
 A new crossing will be required in the locality of the existing.
-Public Transport A9 dual carriageway expected to deliver economic growth and improved links to Public Transport facilities.
-Although increased journey times anticipated (by at least 30 seconds), dualling will improve journey time reliability, compared to the existing condition, by provision of a high standard dual carriageway with no gaps in the central reserve that allows safe overtaking.
-Proposed junctions at Murthly, Dunkeld and Dalguise provide full access to and from the A9, therefore no adverse impacts on Public Transport anticipated, however at-grade roundabout at Dunkeld may introduce delays to strategic bus services, particularly at peak times.
+Public Transport A9 dual carriageway is expected to deliver economic growth and improved links to Public Transport facilities.
+Although journey times are anticipated to be comparable with existing A9 journey times, dualling will improve journey time reliability, compared to the existing condition, by provision of a high standard dual carriageway with no gaps in the central reserve that allows safe overtaking.
+The proposed junction at Birnam provides restricted access to and from the A9.
+Exclusion of northbound entry and southbound exit slip roads increases traffic on Perth Road, and may adversely impact local journey times and Public Transport.
+Access to the A9 for northbound traffic and from the A9 for southbound traffic would require to be provided at Dunkeld Junction.
+At-grade roundabout at Dunkeld may introduce delays to strategic bus services, particularly at peak times, compared to a grade separated junction.
 Impact on existing bus stops at Inver, replacement provision will be considered at more detailed stages of design, in consultation with relevant stakeholders.
 No direct access to Dunkeld & Birnam Station from the A9.
 Layout provides connection to the station from Perth Road through Birnam and Little Dunkeld.
-Replacement car parking provision on top of cut and cover tunnel at the station could incorporate a bus stop and bus turning area to improve integration with public transport facilities.
-Historic Environment Approximately 13 hectares of Murthly Castle Garden and Designed Landscape, less than 1 hectare of The Hermitage Garden and Designed Landscape and less than 1 hectare of Birnam Conservation Area affected (existing A9 already passes through these designations), with an adverse impact.
+Replacement car parking provision on top of cut and cover tunnel at the station could potentially incorporate a bus stop and bus turning area to improve integration with Public Transport facilities.
+Historic Environment Approximately 22 hectares of Murthly Castle Garden and Designed Landscape, less than 1 hectare of The Hermitage Garden and Designed Landscape and less than 1 hectare of Birnam Conservation Area affected (existing A9 already passes through these designations), with an adverse impact.
 Construction will be in close proximity to the Category A Listed station building and there is potential for the setting of this designation to be adversely affected during construction.
 Post construction, there would be a positive impact on the building as the link to the local community is reinstated.